subashc2023/Assistant/README.md

 Assistant (LiteLLM + MCP CLI)
 ================================

 Minimal, fast CLI that streams responses from an LLM (via LiteLLM) and executes Model Context Protocol (MCP) tools over stdio.
 It auto-discovers tools from configured MCP servers and exposes them to the model as OpenAI-style function tools.
-Built for reliability: parallel tool calls, timeouts, truncation, and duplicate-call prevention.
+Built for reliability: parallel tool calls, timeouts, and result truncation.

 Why this exists
 ----------------
 - Simple: a single Python script wired to LiteLLM and MCP
 - Productive: live streaming output, tooling discovery, and batch tool execution
 - Practical: provider auto-detect, token caps, structured tool results, and sane defaults
+- Efficient: Starts MCP Server Docker Containers, and automatically cleans up on quit/termination

 Features
 --------